libremfg/rhize-docs/content/how-to/gql/query.md

 ## `get` single resource

 Queries that start with `get` return one object.
-Common use cases of gets are to explore all data related to a particular object.
+A common use of `get` is to explore all data related to a particular object.
 For example, in a custom dashboard, you may use `getDataSource` to make a custom page that reports a specified data source.

 Typically, the argument specifies the resource by either its human-readable ID (`id`) or its unique address in the database (`iid`).